Back to Hopfield Hub

 Why Asynchronous?

-Synchronous updates (updating all neurons simultaneously) can lead to oscillations between two states.
-Asynchronous updates guarantee monotonic energy decrease, because each individual neuron flip is guaranteed to lower (or maintain) the energy:
+Synchronous updates (all neurons at once) can oscillate between two states.
+Asynchronous updates guarantee monotonic energy decrease, since each individual flip can only lower or maintain the energy:

 $$ \Delta E_i = -(x_i^{\text{new}} - x_i) h_i \leq 0 $$

-In our implementation, one "step" is a complete sweep through all $N$ neurons in random order.
-Convergence typically occurs in 2--3 sweeps for well-separated patterns.
+One "step" is a full sweep through all $N$ neurons in random order.
+For well-separated patterns, convergence typically takes 2--3 sweeps.

 Classical Hopfield: Energy Computation